Shinkansen: Nishi Kyushu Shinkansen

-JR Kyushu opened the Nishi Kyushu Shinkansen from to (built to full Shinkansen standard) on 23 September 2022, with the existing narrow-gauge section between Shin-Tosu and Takeo Onsen proposed to be upgraded as part of this project.
+JR Kyushu opened the Nishi Kyushu Shinkansen from to (built to full Shinkansen standard) on 23 September 2022.

 This proposal initially involved introducing Gauge Change Trains (GCT) travelling from Hakata to Shin-Tosu (26.3 km) on the existing Kyushu Shinkansen line, then passing through a specific gauge changing (standard to narrow) section of track linking to the existing Nagasaki Main Line, along which it would travel to Hizen Yamaguchi (37.6 km), then onto the Sasebo Line to Takeo-Onsen (13.7 km), where another gauge changing section (narrow to standard) would lead onto the final Shinkansen line to Nagasaki (66 km).
 However, significant technical issues with the axles of the GCT resulted in its cancellation.

-On 28 October 2020, JR Kyushu announced it would utilize a 6-car version of the N700S for the isolated Shinkansen section from Nagasaki, with 'cross platform' change to a relay service at Takeo Onsen station to connect to Hakata.
-JR Kyushu also announced the service would continue to use the name 'Kamome' for the Hakata-Nagasaki service, which has been in use since 1961.

 The Shinkansen line shortens the distance between Hakata and Nagasaki by 6.2% (9.6 km), and while only 64% of the route is built to full Shinkansen standards, it eliminated the slowest sections of the previous narrow-gauge route.
+At Takeo Onsen station, a 'cross platform' change is available for a relay service connecting to Hakata.

 As part of the GCT proposal, the 12.8 km section of single track between Hizen Yamaguchi and Takeo Onsen was proposed to be duplicated.
 However, due to the issues with the development of the GCT, the proposal did not advance.

-The initial section between Nagasaki and Takeo Onsen opened on 23 September 2022.
+The Nishi Kyushu Shinkansen's route for the section east of Takeo-Onsen toward Shin-Tosu has not been finalized, and construction has not begun.